 - Do you think it is better for children to grow up in the city or in the countryside?

 Hey!
 Welcome to ieltszenon.com, if I don’t mistake you are going to take your seat in the IELTS life skill test.
 Wish you all the best.
-For your better preparation, you will get IELTS Life Skill A1 speaking topics 2021. it’s really prodigious.
+For your better preparation, you will get IELTS Life Skill A1 speaking topics 2021 in the article. it’s really prodigious.

-What is IELTS Life Skills?
-What is it for?
+What is IELTS Life Skills? and What is it for?

 IELTS Life Skills is a test of Speaking and Listening and is available at CEFR Levels A1, A2, and B2.
 It is designed to meet the requirements of UK Visas and Immigration (UKVI) for certain visa categories and other immigration purposes.